Unbound Orbits

 Radial trajectories

-A radial parabolic trajectory is a degenerate case of an parabolic trajectory, where the eccentricity ee is still equal to 1, however the angular momentum of the system is zero.
+A radial parabolic trajectory is a degenerate case of a parabolic trajectory, where the eccentricity ee is still equal to 1, however the angular momentum of the system is zero.
 The trajectory is a straight line, and the two bodies move away from each other, the velocity tending to zero as they get infinity far away from each other.
-It is classified as an parabolic trajectory since the total energy of the system is zero.
+It is classified as a parabolic trajectory since the total energy of the system is zero.